Pilot Study Award Program

 - Integration or impact of community engagement principles into protocol design

-There will be a two-stage review process.
-The applications will be screened by an Administrative Committee to ensure that application requirements are addressed in the submission.
-The second stage peer review process will include 2-3 written critiques of each application followed by an NIH-style study section review and ranking by the STSI Science Committee composed of 15-20 scientists and physicians.
+There will be a 2-stage review process.
+The applications will be pre-screened to ensure that review criteria are addressed in the submission.
+The second stage will be an NIH-model study section review and ranking by the STSI Science Committee.

 Submission & Review Dates